コンテンツにスキップ

 Photo by Wen-You Cai, courtesy Cai Studio

-Gunpowder drawing is a painting method that involves exploding gunpowder to fix images on canvas or Japanese paper.
-Below the cardboard, there are several layers of cardboard and glassine paper (thin paper), and inside is a template with the outline of the picture cut out.
-When the gunpowder explodes, the cut out part becomes browned.
+Gunpowder drawing is a painting technique in which gunpowder is exploded to fix an image onto a canvas or washi paper.
+Several sheets of thick paper or glassine paper (thin paper) are layered underneath the cardboard, and among them is a stencil with the outline of the picture cut out.
+When the gunpowder explodes, the cut-out areas are burned and colored.

-The sketch production stage Photo by Wen-You Cai, courtesy Cai Studio
+The sketch creation process.
+Photo by Wen-You Cai, courtesy Cai Studio

 Photo by Wen-You Cai, courtesy Cai Studio